Mental Health In America

 Mental health issues should never be something to be ashamed of.

-Today, there are about 2.7 million uninsured Americans with serious mental illness.
+As of 2017 there are over 7.5 million uninsured American adults with mental illnesses.
 If you are on prescribed medications for any condition, and you need help affording your prescriptions, download a free Watertree Health Prescription Discount Card or request a card be mailed to you.
 It provides significant discounts on almost all recommended medications (brand and generic).

 Instructions and Disclaimer: The content on this website is designed for informational purposes only.
 It is not intended to be a substitute for informed medical advice or care.
 You should not use this information to diagnose or treat any health problems or illnesses.
 Always consult your healthcare provider with any questions or concerns you might have regarding your health.